AjeaSmith/gatsby-starter-lumen/content/posts/2021-02-07-javascript-in-the-browser-the-dom-nutshell.md

 Cool, we know how to grab elements both ways, (querySelector, traversing the DOM).

-Lastly, let's modify it's content and style with Javascript
+Lastly, let's modify it's style with Javascript

 1. Using the **style** property(style is just another **object** that contains all the styles as properties) if you were to \`\`\`console.log(navbar.style)\`\`\` you would see this